-An English translation and commentary by Laban Kaptein of Pieter van Woensel, Aanteekeningen, vol. 1 (1791): Remarks, made on a journey through Turkey, Natolia, the Crimea and Russia, in the years 1784–89.
+An English translation and commentary in 3 Parts by Laban Kaptein of Pieter van Woensel, Aanteekeningen, vol. I (1791): Remarks, made on a journey through Turkey, Natolia, the Crimea and Russia, in the years 1784–89.

-Pieter van Woensel (Haarlem 1747 – The Hague 1808), a staunch critic of antisemitism, slavery and serfdom, was a well travelled physician with publications on the plague and whooping cough to his name, the first Medical Inspector-General of the Dutch Navy, and notorious for his atheism, and proposals like ‘Rental Wives’, biological warfare (for Turkey to deter Russia!) and vivisection on condemned criminals.
-Several of his (medical) works were translated into Polish, Russian, French, English, Italian and German.
+Pieter van Woensel (Haarlem 1747 – The Hague 1808), a staunch critic of antisemitism, slavery and serfdom, was a well travelled physician with publications on the plague and whooping cough to his name, the first Medical Inspector-General of the Dutch Navy, a cartoonist and atheist writer.
+Several of his works were translated into Polish, Russian, French, English, Italian and German.
+Kaptein’s English translation of Pieter van Woensel’s travelogue on Turkey is accompanied by a comprehensive Commentary.
+The text is assessed in the context of all the drawings and writings by Van Woensel known to date, including Raadgeevingen (Seaman’s medical guide), assumed lost for almost two centuries, but now recovered by editor Kaptein.